by Legacy Plan Jan 24, 2017

 death, the entirety of Monroe’s possessions belonged to her.
 Susan Strasberg, who was the daughter of Lee and Paula, and a close personal friend of Monroe, received nothing.

-straightforward and clearly stated in a will.
+fairly straightforward and clearly stated in a will.
 Imagine a couple, John Doe and Carol Doe, who have three daughters.
-John and Carol each have wills that say, “100% of my estate to my spouse and, if my spouse has died, then all to my three daughters.”
+John and Carol each have wills that say, “100% of my estate to my spouse and, if my spouse has died, then all to my

+three daughters.”
 John dies unexpectedly.
 Carol remarries a man named Mike who has three sons but, shortly thereafter, Carol dies.
 Her will says that her three daughters get 100% of her wealth (which includes the entirety of John’s estate.)
-However, state law

-gives a surviving spouse the right to “elect against the will,” which means that the surviving spouse can choose either the amount listed in the dead spouse’s will or an amount spelled out in the state statutes.
-In some states, that’s 50%
+However, state law gives a surviving spouse the right to “elect against the will,” which means that the surviving spouse can choose either the amount listed in the dead spouse’s will or an amount spelled out in the state statutes.
+In some

-of the dead spouse’s probate estate.
+states, that’s 50% of the dead spouse’s probate estate.
 In other words, Mike could elect to take his spousal share, collect 50% of Carol’s wealth and then transfer those assets to his sons, and it would all be perfectly legal.
-John would have, however indirectly
+John would

-of distribution, and when those distributions should take place.
-You have the option of directing your successor trustee to make a full distribution of your wealth and closing the trust upon your death, or you can create instructions that
+in terms of distribution, and when those distributions should take place.
+You have the option of directing your successor trustee to make a full distribution of your wealth and closing the trust upon your death, or you can create instructions

-will allow the trust to continue functioning.
+that will allow the trust to continue functioning.
 You may direct that an initial beneficiary can enjoy the trust’s assets during his/her lifetime and then, after he/she dies, you can direct who should receive the wealth after that.
-In this way,
+In